MannySyntax/Deadshot.io-X-Ray/README.md

 # Deadshot.io-X-Ray
-Just a little teaser lol
+Just a little teaser for the actual hack releasing in a bit.

+discord.gg/zeroday